 7. Additional Features

-3D printers may have features like a heated bed, filament sensors, or LCD screens.
-These features can consume extra power, especially if they are active throughout printing.
+3D printers may include a heated bed, filament sensors, or LCD panels.
+These features can cost more power, especially if they are engaged when printing.

 8. Power Management Settings